 I enjoy the freedom of independence (therefore I’m independent author, etc), but how in hell can a writer self-promote themselves as experimental?
 Seriously.
 It’s a death wish, considering the sheer number of trolls on social media these days.

 Well, and I say this with a resigned sigh, I just hope the one publisher who says yes (eventually, it’s going to be a while yet) is open to working with me.
-And, perhaps, dare I say it, experimental promotions.Affiliate:
+And, perhaps, dare I say it, experimental promotions.Affiliates: